frequency-chain/frequency/designdocs/provider_registration.md

 have traditional business attributes.
 It's important to note that instead of or in addition to a fee payment, that the provider could be required to post a bond.

 ### Provider Deregistration
-Currently, the Provider MSA id cannot be retired once it is registered.
-The current version does not outline a way to completely revoke the Provider status.
+Currently, the Provider MSA id cannot be retired once registered.
+The current version does not entirely outline a way to revoke the Provider's status.
 In the future, Provider MSA id may be deregistered, with their MSA id removed from the Provider Registry and any associated delegations revoked.

 ## Glossary
 TBD.